 What is Pride Month?

 After Stonewall Riots, Pride became all about commemoration through extraordinary events and attracted millions of participants every year as queer communities and allies honor the LGBTQIA+ identity through parades, workshops, parties, picnics, lectures, concerts, and more.
-Nowadays, there are organizations and groups around the world that contribute to raising awareness in this community.
-When you are more aware, you seek out resources to become more educated and active.
+Nowadays, there are organizations and groups around the world that contribute to raising awareness.

 How to Celebrate Pride Month In a Remote Workplace